Rover Two-litre

 The Rover Two-litre was a mid-size luxury open tourer, saloon or limousine produced from 1927 by the Rover Company of Coventry and available through to 1932.
-As usual the chassis was also available to coach builders.
+The chassis was also available to coach builders.

-The 16hp Two-litre was supplemented by then later replaced by the much more expensive better equipped 2-litre Rover Meteor 16 announced in February 1930.
+The 16 hp Two-litre was supplemented by then later replaced by the more expensive and better equipped 2-litre Rover Meteor 16 announced in February 1930.

 Overview

-Announced in September 1927 the Rover Two-litre was one of the Rover cars manufactured when Spencer and Maurice Wilks, who joined Rover's team in 1929 and 1930, introduced new management practices and engineering techniques to Rover.
+Announced in September 1927 the Rover Two-litre was one of the Rover cars manufactured when Spencer and Maurice Wilks, who joined Rover's team in 1929 and 1930, and introduced new management practices and engineering techniques to Rover.

 Engine

 The Two-litre was powered by a watercooled 2 L straight-6 OHV engine with an output of 45 bhp at 3600 rpm designed by Peter Poppe, which allowed a maximum speed of 60 mph (97 km/h).
 The bore of 65 mm put the engine into the 16 hp taxation class.
 Poppe's new engine became the basis for all but one of the Rover engines until the new design introduced with Rover's P3 in 1948.

 The car was supplied with a three-speed gearbox controlled by a lever in the centre of the car.
 The lever was flexible, operated in a gate and had a stop to avoid engaging reverse.

 The engine clutch and gearbox assembly is mounted and supported at three points, the single one in front, the rear pair by horizontally U-shaped leaf spring attachments.